RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/index.md

 It works the same in both dotnet CLI and Visual Studio builds and for both developers and build system builds.
 It just happens using <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commits</a> message elements and Git tagging of each release.

-Git2SemVer includes a dotnet CLI tool (Git2SemVer.Tool) for simple solution versioning setup.
+For solution versioning, were all projects in a .NET solution to share a common versioning, use the dotnet CLI tool `Git2SemVer.Tool` is used to setup the solution.
-The setup configures add the Git2SemVer.MSBuild NuGet package to all solution projects.
+For project versioning, adding the nuget package `Git2SemVer.MSBuild` to the .NET project.
 With the versioning being done within MSBuild, no build system version generation steps are needed and it works the same for both dotnet CLI and Visual Studio.

-No complex configuration of branching strategy (like GitFlow or GitHubFlow) and completely customisable using an optional project C# script that can change any or all of the generated version information
+For no limits customisation, Git2SemVer has an in-built C# script API that can change any part of the versioning.

-Git2SemVer determines Semantic Version from Git commit history and the host environment.
+# Features
 <br/>

 <div style="margin:5px; text-align:center; width:95%">